michellejm/mapping_arch_urban_hums/Tutorials/03CensusData.md

 ![Final Map](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/03_Joining_Tables_and_Census_Data/22_Final_Map.png)

 #### Deliverables
 Send one (PDF) census data map to Michelle at mam2518@columbia.edu.
 The map should be of something different than 'Foreign Born Population'.
-Your map should include proper legend, scale bar, title, explanation and source.
-Choose colors, line weights and fonts wisely.
+Your map should include a legend, scale bar, title, explanation and source.